smurferson1/MineControl/README.md

 - _Only_ supports up to one GPU miner and one CPU miner.
 - Most temperature/power management features are GPU-only, and only one GPU can be controlled.
 - Not internationalized, translated, or respectful of most Windows regional settings.
-- Not very user friendly.
+- Not user friendly or pretty.
 Hopefully will improve in time.
-- Chart data and stats aren't remembered or archived yet, i.e. you lose them when MineControl closes.
+- Chart data and stats aren't remembered or archived (yet), i.e. you lose them when MineControl closes.
 - Can't automatically get rid of popups or do other user tasks when launching other apps.
 - Probably some allowed configurations that would make no sense or cause errors or crashes.
 - "Classic" Windows styling, maybe ugly.
 Partly for performance reasons (no GPU usage).